Sandagiin Byambatsogt

-Sandagiin Byambatsogt (Сандагийн Бямбацогт; born 14 September 1974) is a Mongolian politician and public administration manager who has been the Head of the Cabinet Secretariat since 2025.
+Sandagiin Byambatsogt (Сандагийн Бямбацогт; born 14 September 1974) is a Mongolian politician and public administration manager who has been the Chairman of the State Great Khural since 2026.
 He has served as a member of the State Great Khural since 2008, having been elected five times to the parliament.
-A member of the ruling Mongolian People's Party (MPP), he has also served as Minister of Defense of Mongolia from 2024 to 2025, Minister of Road and Transport from 2022 to 2024, and Minister of Justice and Home Affairs from 2016 to 2017.
+A member of the ruling Mongolian People's Party (MPP), he has also served as Head of the Cabinet Secretariat from 2025 to 2026, Minister of Defense from 2024 to 2025, Minister of Road and Transport from 2022 to 2024, and Minister of Justice and Home Affairs from 2016 to 2017.

 Early life and career

 Byambatsogt was born in Jargalant sum, Khovd Province, on 14 September 1974.
 He completed his secondary education at School #2 in his hometown in 1992.
 He pursued higher education in economics, earning a degree from the Finance and Economics Institute in 1999.
 From 1998 to 2000, he was the Director General of "Hovdiin Urguu" Co.
 Ltd. He then became the Director of the "New Progress" company in 2000, a position he held until 2006.
 He furthered his studies at Maastricht University in the Netherlands, obtaining a degree in economics in 2005.
 His leadership at "New Progress" led to the formation of the "New Progress" Group, where he served as the Chair of the Board of Directors from 2006 to 2008 and later as its President in 2008.
 In 2014, he earned a Bachelor of Arts in Legal Studies from the School of Law at the National University of Mongolia.